KirtikumarKavande/docker_implementation/readme.md

 docker run  -p 3000:3000 --name backend --network kirtikumarnetwork networkcheck

 networkcheck is name of image
-here –name is not imp as we are not going to use it anywhere
+here –name is not imp as we are not going to use it anywhere.